You can watch the official Expansion Pass trailer above and we've got all the details for the DLC below.

 Pokémon Sword and Shield Expansion Pass release date

-The Sword and Shield DLC pack is split into two parts, which will be released on the Nintendo Switch cover the course of 2020.
+The Sword and Shield DLC pack is split into two parts, which are being released on the Nintendo Switch cover the course of 2020.

-Part 1 is called The Isle of Armor, which will arrive on 17 June.
+Part 1 is called The Isle of Armor, and launched on 17 June.
 Then Part 2 is The Crown Tundra and will be released ‘Fall 2020’, or autumn for us Brits, placing it around September/October.